CopernicaMarketingSoftware/Documentation/SMTPeter/feedback-setup.md

 to your webserver so that it becomes accessible via either "https://domain.com/dir/smtpeter-xxxxx.txt" or "https://domain.com/smtpeter-xxxxx.txt".

-You can remove the txt file from your server after the address has been evaluated.
+You can remove the text file from your server after the address has been validated.

 ## Testing the feedback loop